 This book examines the major sources of our chemical exposure and looks at a number of factors that have direct implications for our health.
 Can serious diseases be prevented?
 Can we avoid falling prey to the ravages of cancer, heart disease, diabetes, metabolic syndrome and infectious disease?
 We suggest that many of these conditions are metabolic illnesses and therefore much of this type of problem can be prevented by making simple changes to our lifestyles.
-We also suggest staying healthy and preventing disease, even infectious disease like Covid-19 that there is a lot we can do to keep our body’s immune system functioning optimally.
+We also suggest staying healthy and preventing disease, even with an infectious disease like Covid-19 there is a lot we can do to keep our body’s immune system functioning optimally.

 What is more, we advocate the well-over-due reformation of agriculture.
 We advocate paying farmers to create fertile soil, which creates fertile and healthy plants, which creates fertile and healthy animals which include us.
 Currently, government subsidies actively encourage the form of industrial agriculture that destroys soil fertility and does not help the farmers that want to create healthy food.

 We show how the destruction of our health is directly linked to corporate interests.
 Corporate behaviour is becoming seriously threatening to our health and welfare.
 Their pathological pursuit of profits above all else leads to a seriously unhealthy relationship, where they may actively damage our health but see this as not an issue for concern.
 Find out how they do this and what we can do to prevent this.